[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 What Is a Web Portal?

+What is an online portal?
 A web portal is a dynamic and feature-rich web application that serves as a centralized access point for a specific audience.
 It aggregates information and services from various sources, presenting them in a unified and personalized way.

 Web portals are important in today’s information-dense environment for several reasons.
 They combat information overload by acting as a single point of entry.
 Without a web portal, users would have to manage multiple applications, websites, and logins for different tasks.
 A portal website also offers personalization.
 Users can tailor the information and functionalities they see based on their roles, preferences, or past interactions.